Manufacturer: | Scratch |

 required t' make a true scale missile stable

 a lot o' nose weight.
+Ahoy!
 In

-when considerin' length t' weight, so great care be taken t' make sure it
+when considerin' length t' weight, matey, ya bilge rat, so great care was taken t' make sure it

-Force Museum, arrr, t' decal documentation be completed.
+Force Museum, t' decal documentation be completed.
+Arrr!
 They had two o' these

 of both.
-Also, matey, ya bilge rat, me bucko, these pics are available t' anyone wantin' t' build this model;
+Arrr!
+Avast!
+Also, me bucko, arrr, these pics are available t' anyone wantin' t' build this model;

 just send me an email and I will send you t' pics.